Thursday, February 18th | 8:30-9:00 am -OR- 7:00-7:30 pm

 Special Event Committees

-Looking for committee members to help us with our two relationship events planned for spring of 2020, one in the Northwest region, the other in lower Fairfield County.
+Looking for committee members to help us with relationship events planned for 2021.
 Plan, organize, gather auction items, market and promote and obtain committed sponsors… all to help us put on fun, meaningful and successful events.

 Time commitment: varies